rico-bee/terem-bom/README.md

 Create a CLI tool that you can point to CSV data.
 - All data in the CSV will be converted to a corresponding JSON output, except:
-- Dates where the “Rainfall amount (millimetres)” is empty / blank should not be counted / recorded when determining FirstRecordedDate / LastRecordedDate
+- Dates where the "Rainfall amount (millimetres)" is empty / blank should not be counted / recorded when determining FirstRecordedDate / LastRecordedDate
 - A year data should contain:
   - Year value
   - First and last recorded dates